maxdjohnson/black-isort-nvim/README.md

 ## License

-black-isort-nvim is distributed under the MIT/Expat license.
+pyformat-nvim is distributed under the MIT/Expat license.
 See LICENSE file for details.